fossasia/eventyay-video/docs/rest/fundamentals.rst

 Basic concepts
 ==============

-This page describes basic concepts and definition that you need to know to interact with venueless' public REST API, such as authentication, pagination and similar definitions.
+This page describes basic concepts and definition that you need to know to interact with eventyay-video' public REST API, such as authentication, pagination and similar definitions.

 .. _`rest-auth`: